-For best performance, the tonearm and cartridge must be matched.
+For best performance, the tonearm and cartridge should be matched.
 All cartridges will not work with all tonearms, and vice versa.
 To insure a proper match, one must be aware of the mechanical specifications of both the arm and phono cartridge.
-To see how these characteristics interact and determine compatibility, we must first understand the dynamics of the relationship.
+To see how these characteristics interact and determine compatibility, let's explore the dynamics of the relationship.

 Any cartridge/tonearm combination will exhibit resonance at a specific frequency (or frequencies).
 This resonance is due to the interaction of the cartridge (acting as a spring), and the weight of the arm (acting as a mass).
 The "springiness" of the phono cartridge is described as compliance, the weight of the arm is specified in mass.
 As an example, a heavy weight on a light spring would obviously over-flex the spring, conversely, a light weight on a strong spring would not allow sufficient flexion.